On a Seldom Oversight in Fermi's Calculations: Seventy Years Later: Enrico Fermi as a Great Mentor and Scientist

-The visit to Ann Arbor was a great scientific success, and Fermi returned there in the summers of 1933 and 1935.
-In the year 1934, he went to Brazil \cite{Moreira22}.
-In 1936, Fermi visited Colombia University for the summer session.
-Next year, he spent the summer in California \cite{Schwartz}, lecturing at Berkeley and Stanford, and driving back to New York across the entire country.
-Through these visits, he grew to appreciate America and the new opportunities it offered.
-He ultimately relocated to the United States soon after being awarded the Nobel Prize in Physics on December 10, 1938.
-The major Fermi contributions to the Manhattan Project \cite{ReedMP-4} and his work for the Atomic Energy Commission \cite{ABuck} are well-documented \cite{Schwartz}, \cite{Segre}, \cite{SegreHoerlin}.
+Fermi's visit to Ann Arbor was a great scientific success, and he returned there during the summers of 1933 and 1935.
+In 1934, he embarked on a lecture tour through Argentina, Brazil, and Uruguay \cite{Moreira22, Schwartz}.
+In 1936, Fermi visited Columbia University for the summer session.
+The following year, he spent the summer in California \cite{Schwartz}, lecturing at Berkeley and Stanford, and driving back to New York across the entire country.
+Through these visits, he developed an appreciation for America and the new opportunities it offered.
+Fermi ultimately relocated to the United States soon after receiving the Nobel Prize in Physics on December 10, 1938.
+His major contributions to the Manhattan Project \cite{ReedMP-4} and work with the Atomic Energy Commission \cite{ABuck} are well-documented \cite{Katz, Schwartz, Segre, SegreHoerlin}.